Irregular periods and getting pregnant

 - Obesity or weight gain (although thin women can develop PCOS)

-- Insulin resistance (an indicator of diabetes)
+- Insulin resistance (an indicator of diabetes or risk of diabetes in the future)

 - High blood pressure